mouhamaadibrahim/Data-Teaching-Mentorship-Projects/README.md

 **Resources:**
 - [Syllabus](./Teaching-Materials/Probability-Statistics-Syllabus.pdf) - Course outline and learning objectives.
 - [Lecture Slides](./Slides/Probability-Statistics-Slides.pdf) - Presentations covering key course concepts.

+## Linear Algebra & Discrete Math

+**Course Overview:**
+The **Linear Algebra** and **Discrete Math** courses at AUT are fundamental for students in the Computer Science department, providing essential mathematical tools and concepts for data science, computer algorithms, and problem-solving.
+These courses cover topics such as vector spaces, matrix theory, linear transformations, combinatorics, graph theory, number theory, and cryptography.
+They balance computational techniques with theoretical understanding, making them indispensable for students pursuing advanced studies or careers in computer science and related fields.

+**Mentoring Role:**
+As the course instructor and mentor, I guide students through core concepts in both linear algebra and discrete math, with a focus on their applications in computer science.
+Through structured lectures, practical problem-solving sessions, and recommended readings, I ensure students gain a deep understanding of algorithm development, matrix computations, graph theory, and mathematical reasoning.
+My approach emphasizes real-world applications to prepare students for data science-related roles and programming jobs.

+**Impact:**
+- **Facilitated 70%+ achievement among 50% of students** in data science-related courses like Linear Algebra and Discrete Math, supporting algorithm development and problem-solving, with over **5 students securing programming jobs**.

+**Skills Developed**
+Students in these courses develop a comprehensive set of skills, including:
+- **Algorithm Development:** Understanding the mathematical foundations for algorithms, such as matrix operations, graph traversal, and Boolean algebra.
+- **Mathematical Reasoning:** Mastering techniques for logical reasoning, proof construction, and combinatorial analysis.
+- **Data Structures and Optimization:** Learning to apply linear transformations and eigenvalue problems to optimize computational processes.
+- **Cryptography and Security:** Gaining insights into number theory and cryptographic protocols for secure data transmission.
+- **Graph Theory and Networks:** Understanding graph structures, trees, and their applications in network analysis and optimization.

+**Resources:**
+- [Linear Algebra Syllabus](./Teaching-Materials/Linear-Algebra-Syllabus.pdf) - Course outline and learning objectives.
+- [Linear Algebra Slides](./Slides/Linear-Algebra-Slides.pdf) - Presentations covering key course concepts.
+- [Discrete Math Syllabus](./Teaching-Materials/Discrete-Math-Syllabus.pdf) - Course outline and learning objectives.
+- [Discrete Math Slides](./Slides/Discrete-Math-Slides.pdf) - Presentations covering key course concepts.

 **Resources and Materials:**